opencog/tv-toolbox/README.md

 Naively computing the mode of a sampled distribution (picking up the most frequent one) is lot less robust than the mean (averaging).
-I noticed that this leads to more jitter and bad fits than using the mean.
-Yet the mode clearly is the statistics corresponding to the strength of the corresponding STV.
+I noticed that this leads to more jitters and bader fits than using the mean when the distribution is narrow.
+Yet the mode clearly is the correct statistics for the strength of the corresponding STV.

-To improve that one may either improve the mode estimation, I suspect there exist some math that can do that.
-One way would probably to try to fit a beta distribution and use it's estimated mode.
-The other option could be to use the mean when the std deviation is sufficiently narrow (in fact there might just be a formula relating the mode, the mean and standard deviation of a beta distribution that could be used, see the end of the README.md in the messy Section Maxima).
+One way to improve that would probably to try to fit a beta distribution and use it's estimated mode, in fact there might just be a formula relating the mode, the mean and standard deviation of a beta distribution that could be used, see Subsection Relating parameters of a Beta distribution with its mean and mode.
+Note that one wouldn't need to compute the beta function at all, bypassing the beta function limited precision issue.

+The other simpler but less accurate option could be to use the mean as an estimate of the mode when the standard deviation is sufficiently low.
+But that's a bit of a hack, better go with the suggestion above.

 ### Make discretization have a varying step-size